AccipiterBasso/Tide_Interpolation/README.md

 - Alternatively, the manuscript can be cited:

-Basso et al. (2026).
-Spatial networks reveal a highly centralized functional connectivity in non-breeding areas for a long-distance migratory shorebird.
+Basso et al. (2026). *"Spatial networks reveal a highly centralized functional connectivity in non-breeding areas for a long-distance migratory shorebird"*.
 In review.

 ## License